henry-zwart/msc_thesis/reports/proposal/sections/methods.typ

 about climate change and related policy, among other categories.
 Each participant has responded to a (possibly noncontiguous, possibly singular) subset of waves.

-Inferring belief networks from this data will require an initial analysis stage to identify factors and questions that are relevant to the present study.
+Given the considerable extent of available data and computational limitations associated with fitting large spin models (see #cite(<nguyenInverseStatisticalProblems2017>, form: "prose")), an initial analysis stage is necessary to identify the factors and questions most relevant to the present study.

+Inferring belief relations consists in the inverse problem of determining the values of $tau_i$ and $omega_(i j)$, for each pair of beliefs $i,j$, such that the resulting network reproduces the observed empirical distribution.
+This problem is underdetermined in-general; however, it is common practice to further constrain the solution to have maximum entropy among candidate parameterisations, i.e., that which imposes minimal structural assumptions beyond reproducing the data @leeStatisticalMechanicsUS2015 @nguyenInverseStatisticalProblems2017.